How the western lowland gorilla functions as an umbrella species

 Standing erect, male western lowland gorillas can measure as tall as 1.8 m (5 ft 11 in) and weigh up to 270 kg (600 lb.)
-As they get older, the jet black hair that covers their entire body except for the face, ears, hands, and feet turns grey and gives them their nickname of "silverbacks.”
-Females have the species’ distinct prominent brow ridge, large nostrils, and expressive eyes, but are quite smaller weighing only a maximum of 90 kg (200 lb.)
-Western lowland gorillas are known for their impressive strength which is estimated to be about 10 times their body weight.
+As they get older, the jet black hair that covers their entire body except for the face, ears, hands, and feet turns grey, giving them their nickname of "silverbacks.”
+Females have the species’ distinct prominent brow ridge, large nostrils, and expressive eyes but are quite smaller, weighing only a maximum of 90 kg (200 lb.)
+Western lowland gorillas are known for their impressive strength, estimated to be about 10 times their body weight.
 Fully grown silverbacks can lift 1,810 kg (4,000 lb.), while in comparison, the current world record for the bench press is 501 kg (1,105 lb.)

 Primarily herbivores, western lowland gorillas eat roots, shoots, fruit, wild celery, and tree bark with the occasional insect.
 Adults eat around 18 kg (40 lb.) of food per day, climb trees up to 15 meters high, and never completely strip the vegetation from a single plant.
-It is this pruning and massive amount of consumption that makes them so imperative to this ecosystem.
-The forest in the Congo basin function as “lungs of the planet,” cleaning the air of carbon dioxide and replacing it with clean oxygen.
+This pruning and a massive amount of consumption make them so imperative to this ecosystem.
+The forest in the Congo basin function as the “lungs of the planet,” cleaning the air of carbon dioxide and replacing it with clean oxygen.
 Gorillas help keep these lungs healthy by shaping plant communities within the forest, letting in light, and dispersing seeds.